mikaelweill/audio-guide/offline.md

 1. Shows downloaded tours in the tour list when offline
 2. Allows viewing individual tour details when offline
 3. Maintains the original online experience unchanged

+However, deeper issues in resource validation and cross-storage synchronization likely explain why some tours still fail to work offline despite appearing downloaded.
+Implementing proper resource validation and moving to a single source of truth for offline data would significantly improve reliability.

 Further improvements to service worker configuration, error handling, and cache management would make the offline experience even more robust.